 The Romans invaded England in 43 AD under Emperor Claudius.
 The Roman invasion force consisted of about 20,000 legionaries and about 20,000 auxiliary soldiers from the provinces of the Roman Empire.
 Aulus Plautius led them.
 The Romans landed somewhere in Southeast England (the exact location is unknown) and quickly prevailed against the Celtic army.
 The Celts could not match the discipline and training of the Roman army.
 A battle was fought on the River Medway, ending in Celtic defeat and withdrawal.
 The Romans chased them over the River Thames into Essex and within months of landing in England the Romans had captured the Celtic hill fort on the site of Colchester

 In 122-126 the Emperor Hadrian built a great wall across the northern frontier of Roman Britain to keep out the people the Romans called the Picts.
-However under the Emperor Antonius Pius the Romans again invaded Scotland.
+However, under Emperor Antonius Pius, the Romans again invaded Scotland.
 In 42-43 they defeated the Picts.
 The Romans then built a wall of turf with a stone base to protect their conquests.
-However the Antonine Wall, as it was called, was abandoned about 163.
+However, the Antonine Wall, as it was called, was abandoned about 163.
 The Roman army withdrew to Hadrian's Wall.